 I am excited by your poem, “Define,” because your poem is very cool.

+One sentence you wrote that stands out for me is: “ Marvelous, disastrous, what- who knows except for your concealed antics, your mind that reflects,your pure,sinister essence.”
+I think this is very cool because It is a paragraph where you express many feelings.
 Thanks for you writing.
 I look forward to seeing what you write next, because I liked this poem a lot.
 I would like to see more poems than you write.

-This is a youth-powered social network that was started in 2003 by a group of teachers from local sites of the National Writing Project.
+This is a youth-powered publishing platform that was started in 2003 by a group of teachers from local sites of the National Writing Project.

 We merged several earlier blogging projects.
 We have found that there are many advantages to bringing students together in one site that lives beyond any particular class.
 It’s easier for individual students to read and write about their own passions, to connect with other students, comment on each other’s work, and create multimedia posts for each other.
 Further, it’s been exciting for us to pool our knowledge about curriculum, connected learning, and digital literacies.